 It's a simple enough camera technique and there are certain moments in a film when the "vertigo effect" works best.
 We'll explain how to shoot a dolly zoom and when to use one but, first, let's lay out a definition.
 So, what is a dolly zoom?

 DOLLY ZOOM DEFINITION

 What is a dolly zoom?

 A dolly zoom is an in-camera effect where you dolly towards or away from a subject while zooming in the opposite direction.
 Also known as a zolly, this shot creates a sense of unease in the viewer, simulates a spatial warp, and can either shrink or extend distances based on the choice of direction.

 This shot is commonly referred to as a vertigo shot, or vertigo effect thanks to Alfred Hitchcock's film Vertigo, which used the shot multiple times and to great effect.

 What to consider when you use a dolly zoom?

 - The focal length range of your lens

 - The speed at which you both dolly and zoom

-Each will create a different effect and feeling, so consider which makes the most sense for you story and scene to get the most out of the vertigo effect.
+So, remember, you can dolly in and zoom out, or dolly out and zoom in.
+Each will create a different effect and feeling, so consider which makes the most sense for your scene to get the most out of the vertigo effect.